-Column-level profiling uses REGEX expressions to scan the column names (metadata) of the selected data sources.
-There are several dozen pre-configured profile expressions (like the one below) designed to identify common sensitive data types (SSN, Name, Addresses, etc).
-You also have the ability to write/import your own profile expressions.
+Column-level profiling uses regular expressions to scan the column names (metadata) of the selected data sources.
+There are several dozen pre-configured classifiers (like the one below) designed to identify common sensitive data types (SSN, Name, Addresses, etc).
+You also have the ability to write/import your own classifiers.